MetPX/sarracenia/docs/source/Contribution/Development.rst

 The *flakey_broker* tests are the same as the *static_flow*, but slowed down so that they last a few minutes, and the broker is shutdown and restarted while the posting is happenning.
-Note that post_log prints before a message is posted (because post_log is an on_post plugin, and that action, allows one to modify the post, so it needs to be before the post actually happens.)
+Note that post_log prints before a notification message is posted (because post_log is an on_post plugin, and that action, allows one to modify the notification message, so it needs to be before the post actually happens.)

 Dynamic Flow